K. Provision, Contingent Liabilities and Contingent Assets:

 The average credit period is in the range of 01 -90 days.
 However in select cases credit is extended which is backed by security deposit/bank guarantee/letter of credit and other forms.
 The Company's Trade receivables consist of a large number of customers, across geographies hence the Company is not exposed to concentration risk.

-The Company has not provided for expected credit loss as it has used a practical expedient for computing the expected credit loss allowance for trade receivables based on historical credit loss experience, industry practices and the business environment in which the entity operates and adjusted to forward looking information.
+The Company has provided for expected credit loss as per predetermined percentage of outstanding more than the credit period based on historical credit loss experience, industry practices and the business environment in which the entity operates and adjusted to forward looking information.
 Further, the debts are examined and assessed party wise individually by respective department head and top management, for doubtful recovery, if any.
-As a final result of the above exercise it is determined that no allowance is required for Credit Loss as there is no bad debts in recent past.
+As a final result of the above exercise the expected credit loss is determined that allowance as required for Credit Loss is being provided.

 Financial Assets are considered to be of good quality and there is no significant increase in credit risk.